khakhalin/notes/04_Features.md

 **Kernel methods** - non-linear extension (Kernel tricks?)

 Refs:
-* [Some lecture with a list of approaches](https://www.cc.gatech.edu/~hic/8803-Fall-09/slides/SubSpace-Learning.pdf)	 - by Horst Bischof and Ales Leonardis?
+* [A lecture with a list of approaches](https://www.cc.gatech.edu/~hic/8803-Fall-09/slides/SubSpace-Learning.pdf)	, by Horst Bischof and Ales Leonardis

 ## tSNE
 "The art of using tSNE" from Nature: